Dealer-related Information in AlaskaPage Overview

 - $50 registration fee

-It takes approximately four to six weeks to process an application for certification of a new motor vehicle dealership.
+It takes approximately 4 to 6 weeks to process an application for certification of a new motor vehicle dealership.

 Once you have been certified as a new or used motor vehicle dealer, your surety bond must be in force at all times as long as you are doing business in Alaska.
 Also, once you receive your certificate, it must be displayed at your business location.